bbrandom91/NewsMood/README.md

 Using vader sentiment analysis, we look at the sentiment of the past several tweets from some major news organizations.
-We analyze the tweets to determine the degree to which each organization is positive, negative, and neutral, as well as scoring the overall sentiment of each organization.
+We analyze the tweets to determine the degree to which each organization is positive, negative, and neutral, as well as score the overall sentiment of each organization.

 ```python
 import tweepy